Gold Standard in Integrated Interbody™

 the quality and reproducibility of the surface.

-Above: Uncoated areas ensure consistent coverage and surface integrity
+Above: Areas without titanium surface ensure consistent coverage and surface integrity

 Above: Actual photomicrograph of Ti-ACTIVE™ coupon